amarula/chatgpt-code-review-gerrit-plugin/README.md

   seconds.
 - `gptConnectionRetryInterval`: Sets the interval between two connection attempts, with a default of 10 seconds.
 - `gptConnectionMaxRetryAttempts`: Determines the maximum number of retry attempts, defaulting to 2.
+- `gptUploadedChunkSizeMb`: When uploading project repositories to ChatGPT in stateful mode, the repositories are packaged and split into chunk files.
+This setting specifies the maximum size of each chunk file, with a default of 5 MB.

 ## Commands